Mixing time of Metropolis chain based on random transposition walk converging to multivariate Ewens distribution: Compositions of for different values

-\begin{proof} When expressed in the monomial symmetric basis, $D_\theta^2$ is unipotent (upper triangular with $1$'s on the diagonal), with respect to any total ordering on $\cP_n$ compatible with the natural partial ordering $\le$, whereby $\lambda \le \mu$ if $\lambda_1 + \ldots + \lambda_r \le \mu_1 + \ldots + \mu_r$ for all $r$ (see \cite{Macdonald} page 317 equation (3.7)).
+\begin{pf} When expressed in the monomial symmetric basis, $D_\theta^2$ is unipotent (upper triangular with $1$'s on the diagonal), with respect to any total ordering on $\mathcal{P}_n$ compatible with the natural partial ordering $\preceq$, whereby $\lambda\preceq\mu$ if $\lambda _1 + \cdots+ \lambda_r \le\mu_1 + \cdots+ \mu_r$ for all $r$; see \cite{Macdonald}, page 317, equation (3.7).
 Thus fixing this total-ordering, any Laurent polynomial of $D_{\theta_i}$'s is clearly still unipotent.
-The eigenvalues are simply the diagonal entries, and the eigenvectors can be computed using simple row reduction, which also results in rational components. \end{proof} The above result is clearly also true for $D_\theta^k$ in general and even Macdonald operators.
-Thus in principle, one can compute the $\cL^2$ mixing time of Markov chain of the form $D_{\theta_1}^2 D_{\theta_2}^2$, whose stationary distribution can be quite complicated: for $n=3$, the stationary probabilities are
+The eigenvalues are simply the diagonal entries, and the eigenvectors can be computed using simple row reduction, which also results in rational components. \end{pf}

+The above result is clearly also true for $D_\theta^k$ in general and even Macdonald operators.
+Thus in principle, one can compute the $\mathcal{L}^2$ mixing time of Markov chain of the form $D_{\theta _1}^2 D_{\theta_2}^2$, whose stationary distribution can be quite complicated: for $n=3$, the stationary probabilities are